-Our lawyers respond to legal questions posed by readers of the daily Austrian newspaper “Tiroler Tageszeitung”, in connection with the corona crisis.
+Our lawyers respond to legal questions from readers of the daily Austrian newspaper “Tiroler Tageszeitung”, in connection with the corona crisis.

-Please find some of the questions and answers below:
+Here are some of the questions and answers:

-Question: Must a business continue to pay the full rent, even if it is selling from outside the rented business premises?
+Question: Does a business have to continue to pay full rent, even if it is doing business from outside the rented business premises?

 Answer: A shop that has been closed down by the authorities due to corona is now selling online.
-Or: a restaurant that has been closed down now delivers to its customers in their homes.
-What both cases have in common is that the businesses are selling products, but not from their business premises that they have rented.
-Are the shop and the restaurant allowed to reduce their rental payments partially or in full nonetheless, based on § 1104 General Civil Code (“epidemic”)?
-Yes, because the rented premises have become partially usable or not usable at all for the agreed purpose.
+Or: a restaurant that has been closed down now delivers to its customers at home.
+What both cases have in common is that the businesses are kmaking turnover, but not through the use of the business premises that they have rented.
+Are the shop and the restaurant still allowed to reduce their rental payments partially or in full, based on § 1104 General Civil Code (“epidemic”)?
+Yes, because the rented premises have become only partially usable or not usable at all for the agreed purpose.

-Question: May an employee be terminated with notice during short-time work?
+Question: Can an employee be terminated during short-time work (Kurzarbeit)?

-Answer: An employee may not be dismissed for economic reasons during short-time work.
-However, it is possible to terminate an employee with notice if the reason for the termination lies in the person of the employee (e.g. behavioural reasons).
-In such cases, the employer is under a duty to retain the workforce through a replacement, unless the Labour Market Service Authority has granted an exception.
-In the application to the authority, reasons must be stated as to why the employer’s business would be endangered by maintaining the original workforce number.
+Answer: An employee cannot be dismissed for economic reasons during short-time work.
+However, it is possible to terminate an employee if the reason for the termination lies in the person of the employee (e.g. behavioural reasons).
+In such cases, the employer is under a duty to retain the position through a replacement, unless the Labour Market Service Authority (AMS) has granted an exception.
+In the application to the authority, reasons must be stated as to why the employer’s business would be endangered by maintaining the same number of employees.